 Roasted Cauliflower Soup

 Roasted cauliflower soup is a blend of a few simple ingredients to create the perfect tasty, low-carb soup recipe.
-It’s creamy, a bit garlicky, and has a slight nutty aroma.
+It’s creamy, a bit garlicky, and has a slighty nutty aroma.
 Garnish it with a few pieces of roasted cauliflower, almond slices and thyme for a stunning presentation.

 Cauliflower, oh how versatile you are.
 You’re my favorite for freezing and mixing into a healthy smoothie, turning into cauliflower rice, blending into a hummus, making mashed cauliflower, or simply roasting.